Lehua Taitano

 Lehua M. Taitano (born August 4, 1978) is a Chamoru poet, interdisciplinary artist, and educator.
-She is an indigenous person of the Mariana Islands, which are referred to as Laguås yan Gani in the Chamoru language.
+She is an indigenous person of the Mariana Islands, which are referred to as Laguås yan Gani in the Chamorro language.

 Early life and education

 Taitano was born in Hagåtña, Guåhan Guam.
 She is an indigenous Chamoru (also spelled CHamoru and Chamorro) from the village of Yigu, and her family migrated to a small, rural town in the Appalachian Mountains of North Carolina when she was very young.
-She attended Appalachian State University as a North Carolina Teaching Fellow.
+She attended Appalachian State University as a North Carolina teaching fellow.
 She played on the women's varsity volleyball team and earned a bachelor's degree in English, with a focus on education.
 Taitano studied and taught martial arts classes (Shaolin Kung Fu and Tai Chi) before earning an MFA in fiction from the University of Montana.

 Career

 Her work has appeared in World Literature Today, the Academy of American Poets series Poem a Day, Arc Poetry Magazine, Poetry (magazine), Fence, Tayo, Red Ink, Kartika Review, Hawai'i Review, Narrative Witness, Lit Hub, Witness, The Offending Adam, Platte Valley Review, Versal, dislocate, TinFish Journal, Nano Fiction, Storyboard, and A Transpacific Poetics.

 Several of her poems have been translated into Swedish by the journal Kritiker.

 Taitano has published two books of poetry: A Bell Made of Stones and Inside Me an Island and three chapbooks: appalachiapacific (winner of the H.G.
 Merriam Frontier Award), Sonoma, and Capacity, which is a digital chapbook of poetry and visual art.